 INA is a unique international organization working to locate, document, excavate and preserve significant underwater and nautical archaeological sites.
 Continuing the work that our founders began over 50 years ago, INA researchers are bringing to light those remnants of our collective past that speak most powerfully to us, about who we are, what we have done, and what we are capable of and doing so while upholding the highest scientific, academic and ethical standards.
 We spend many hours studying our finds and conserving them in our labs.
 We work hard to place history in museums where it can be shared.
-We speak about exciting new findings through the media and at conferences and seminars, publish academic and popular books and articles, our newsletter, the INA Quarterly and our yearly review, The INA Annual and we are reaching ever more people online to ultimately deepen the understanding of human history worldwide.
+We speak about exciting new findings through the media and at conferences and seminars, publish academic and popular books and articles, our newsletter, the INA Quarterly and we are reaching ever more people online to ultimately deepen the understanding of human history worldwide.

 Today, there is a greater need than ever before to support the work done by INA.
 An unparalleled assault on the world's submerged history is under way from more than simply the ravages of time or the continued theft of our heritage by treasure hunters and looters who trade in history for financial gain.